briandunnington/briandunnington.com/docs/_posts/climbing_mt_st_helens_2.md

 Tags: climbing
 Category: outdoors

-Didn't make the summit last year due to whiteout conditions, but returned this year with Chris, Andy, Conner, and Zack to try again.
+Didn't make the summit [last year due to whiteout conditions][LastYear], but returned this year with Chris, Andy, Conner, and Zack to try again.
 Windy, rainy, cloudy weather made for a long cold day, but everyone reached the summit and (hopefully) had a good time.

 <p><img src="/img/outdoors/mtsthelenssummit.jpg" class="smallimg" /></p>

+[LastYear]: /climbing_mt_st_helens_1